-Testing bit-based pre-shared key of the appropriate length and enter it according to the instructions in the operational guidance.
-The evaluator shall then demonstrate that a successful protocol negotiation can be performed with the key.
-Testing instructions in the operational guidance.
-The evaluator shall then demonstrate that a --- --------- ---
+Testing If the TOE does not generate bit-based pre-shared keys, the evaluator shall obtain a bit-based pre-shared key of the appropriate length and enter it according to the instructions in the operational guidance.
+The evaluator shall then demonstrate that a successful protocol negotiation can be performed with the key. --------- --